k98kurz/reverse-entropy-clocks/readme.md

 that the above copyleft notice and this permission notice appear in all copies.

+Exceptions: this permission is not granted to Alphabet/Google, Apple, Meta/Facebook, Twitter, or their employees, associates, or affiliates.

 THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
 IN NO EVENT SHALL THE